kurtkanaskie/apigee-api-facade-v1/README.md

 ```

 ## Solution Overview
 The proxy implements KVM entry creation by executing KVM policies using the values of entries from a complete KVM request as per Edge API.
+The POST request to create the KVM includes all the entries.
+After a successful request to the Apigee API to create the KVM, a JavaScript policy iterates through the entries and recursively calls this proxy with entry creation requests.
+Each of these entry requests uses a GET keyvaluemap request to the Apigee API to ensure the KVM exists and is accessable.

+Security is a pass through of credentials provided to the originating API request.

 For example:
 ```